-Carrie has gained extensive experience in arts administration during her internships with the Minnesota Youth Symphonies and the Colorado Suzuki Institute in Beaver Creek, CO.
-Her most recent teaching appointment was with the faculty of St. Joseph’s School of Music in St. Paul, Minnesota.
+Carrie has gained extensive experience in arts administration during her internships with the Minnesota Youth Symphonies and the Colorado Suzuki Institute in Beaver Creek, Colo.
+Her most recent teaching appointment was with the faculty of St. Joseph’s School of Music in St. Paul, Minn.

 Stephanie has attended a number of music festivals, some of which include Festivalensemble Stuttgart, the Meadowmount School, the Britten-Pears Young Artist Programme, and two summers as a Tanglewood Music Center Fellow.
-She graduated with a Bachelor of Music in modern cello summa cum laude from the University of Miami’s Frost School of Music and received a Master of Music in modern cello from Rice University’s Shepherd School of Music.
-She graduated with both a Bachelor of Music honours and a Master of Music in baroque cello from the Utrecht Conservatory (Netherlands).
+She graduated with a bachelor of music in modern cello summa cum laude from the University of Miami’s Frost School of Music and received a Master of Music in modern cello from Rice University’s Shepherd School of Music.
+She graduated with both a bachelor of music honours and a master of music in baroque cello from the Utrecht Conservatory (Netherlands).
 Her teachers include Viola de Hoog, Norman Fischer, Hans Jørgen Jensen, Ross Harbaugh, and Monique Bartels.
-After living five years in the Netherlands, Stephanie returned to the States and is teaching cello privately in St. Louis and through the Southern Illinois University Edwardsville Suzuki program.
+After living five years in the Netherlands, Stephanie returned to the States and is teaching cello privately in St. Louis and through the SIUE Suzuki Program.

 Kim Gindler will be teaching cello and reading classes.
 She began studying the violin in the SIUE Suzuki Program when she was four years old and was a member of Mr. Kendall’s first tour group to Ireland and Sweden.
 As a teenager, she was concertmaster of the CASA Young People’s Orchestra as well as the St. Louis Symphony Youth Orchestra.
-She received both her undergraduate and graduate degrees in music from SIUE and finished three levels of Orff certification through Webster University where she studied music and movement, percussion, improvisation, and theater techniques.
-In addition to the violin, she loves dancing, playing the flute, and the piano!
+She received her undergraduate and graduate degrees in music from SIUE and finished three levels of Orff certification through Webster University, where she studied music and movement, percussion, improvisation and theater techniques.
+In addition to the violin, she loves dancing, and playing the flute and the piano.
 Kim has taught high school and middle school orchestra, elementary strings, middle school general music, and middle school choir.
 Her son, Lars, is a cello student in the SIUE Suzuki Proram.

-Robert Valentine, our collaborative pianist, is affiliated with Winter Opera Saint Louis, serves as the choral director at Our Lord’s Lutheran Church in Maryville, IL and enjoys working with the local community to make great musical experiences.
-A Georgia native, Robert earned his B.A. in Music Performance from Georgia College & State University.
-Upon receiving his M.M. in Collaborative Piano and Choral Conducting from SIUE, he then worked as a choirmaster and rehearsal accompanist.
-In 2010 Robert moved to Austin, Texas, where he worked with Texas State University’s Wind Symphony and Opera Theatre productions as a repetiteur and a featured pianist.
+Robert Valentine, our collaborative pianist, is affiliated with Winter Opera Saint Louis, serves as the choral director at Our Lord’s Lutheran Church in Maryville, Ill., and enjoys working with the local community to make great musical experiences.
+A Georgia native, Robert earned his B.A. in music performance from Georgia College & State University.
+Upon receiving his M.M. in collaborative piano and choral Ccnducting from SIUE, he then worked as a choirmaster and rehearsal accompanist.
+In 2010, Robert moved to Austin, Texas, where he worked with Texas State University’s Wind Symphony and Opera Theatre productions as a repetiteur and a featured pianist.
 In addition, he acted as rehearsal pianist and pit musician for Angelique, a Texas State Opera Theatre production that earned the 2012 National Opera Association Award for Best Opera Production.
 He has worked throughout the country on numerous operas — including Hansel and Gretel, Too Many Sopranos, Die Fledermaus, Die Zauberflöte, and Tosca—as repetiteur, choirmaster, or rehearsal pianist.
 Throughout the years, Robert has collaborated with American composers Jonathan Newman, Steve Bryant, David Maslanka, and Clyde Tipton as well as Julliard professor Wayne O’Quinn.

 Elaine Wisniewski, originally from New Jersey, began playing viola at the age of nine in public school and later studied with Judith Morse.
-In 8th grade, she auditioned and was accepted into Central Jersey’s Regions Orchestra.
-In high school she was accepted into the Greater Princeton Youth Orchestra.
-Next, she studied with Honggong Li of the Shanghai Quartet while receiving her Bachelor of Music Education degree at Montclair State University.
-During her degree she received the Jean and Francis Poltorak Music Scholarship.
-She was also President of Montclair’s American String Teachers Association chapter and an active private teacher during that time.
-After graduating she continued her education by attending Rutgers University for a Masters in Performance studying with Craig Mumm of the Metropolitan Opera Orchestra.
+In eighth grade, she auditioned and was accepted into Central Jersey’s Regions Orchestra.
+In high school, she was accepted into the Greater Princeton Youth Orchestra.
+Next, she studied with Honggong Li of the Shanghai Quartet while receiving her bachelor of music education degree at Montclair State University.
+During her studies there, she received the Jean and Francis Poltorak Music Scholarship.
+She also was President of Montclair’s American String Teachers Association chapter and an active private teacher during that time.
+After graduating, she continued her education by attending Rutgers University for a master’s in performance, studying with Craig Mumm of the Metropolitan Opera Orchestra.
 Elaine taught private violin, viola and cello lessons at Music Notes Academy while obtaining her degree.
-In her spare time she performed with the Tim Keyes Consort and the Freelance Ensemble Artists of NJ.
-The past two summers she has attended Meadowmount School of Music studying with Patricia McCarty.
+In her spare time, she performed with the Tim Keyes Consort and the Freelance Ensemble Artists of N.J.
+The past two summers, she has attended Meadowmount School of Music, studying with Patricia McCarty.

-Stephanie Wooley graduated with a degree in Viola Performance from Southern Illinois University Carbondale.
+Stephanie Wooley graduated with a degree in viola performance from Southern Illinois University Carbondale.
 She has studied with Susan Dapkunas, Michael Barta, Dr. Meng Chun-Chi, and Dr. Aurelien Petillot and has regularly performed with the Paducah Symphony Orchestra, Southern Illinois Symphony Orchestra, Chicago Chamber Orchestra, Southern Illinois String Quartets, and other local ensembles.
-She is a certified Kindermusik Educator, and has taught violin and viola privately and in the public schools since 2004.
+She is a certified Kindermusik educator, and has taught violin and viola privately and in public schools since 2004.
 She is thrilled to be in the SIUE Suzuki Program and looks forward to developing as a pedagogue.